 As noted in Section 4.1.1, Alternative 1 (No Action) is not a viable alternative.
 Although not viable since it does not implement BSIA, Alternative 1 (No Action) would not be expected to be constraining on harvest when compared to recent 5-year average landings.
 The ACL is set equal to the ABC in Alternative 1 (No Action) and Preferred Alternative 2, with the differences between the two in part occurring due to the current versus updated ABC and how the non-headboat recreational component of the total ACL would be accounted for moving forward.
-Specifically, the current ABC is inclusive of MRFSS-scaled estimates to account for private recreational and charter landings while the updated ABC would be inclusive of MRIP FES estimates for these landings.
+Specifically, the current ABC is inclusive of MRFSS-scaled estimates to account for private recreational and charter landings while the updated ABC would be inclusive of MRIP-FES estimates for these landings.
 Projections that allow for conversion between both units for the recreational sector are not available, as there is no forward-looking conversion between the two estimates.
 As such, a direct comparison of Alternative 1 (No Action) to Preferred Alternative 2 is not possible.
-This applies to comparisons of Alternative 1 (No Action) to Alternatives 3 and 4 as well, since these two alternatives also incorporate the updated ABC and thus MRIP FES estimates.
-As a proxy for the status quo (Alternative 1 (No Action)), the fiveyear (2015/16 - 2019/20) average landings of greater amberjack are compared to Preferred Alternative 2.
-Alternative 3. and Alternative 4 to estimate the economic effects of each alternative.
+This applies to comparisons of Alternative 1 (No Action) to Alternatives 3 and 4 as well, since these two alternatives also incorporate the updated ABC and thus MRIP-FES estimates.
+As a proxy for the status quo (Alternative 1 (No Action)), the fiveyear (2015/16 - 2019/20) average landings of greater amberiack are compared to Preferred Alternative 2, Alternative 3, and Alternative 4 to estimate the economic effects of each alternative.

-For analysis purposes, the action considered is not likely to go into place in time to notably affect the 2022-2023 fishing year.
-As such, analyses of the economic effects of this action begin with the 2023-2024 fishing year, which is the first full or almost full fishing year that regulation changes occurring from this action would likely be implemented.
+Analyses of the economic effects of this action begin with the 2023/2024 fishing year, which is the first full or almost full fishing year that regulation changes occurring from this action would likely be implemented.
 The potential revised total ACLs for greater amberjack when initially implemented in Preferred Alternative 2 and Alternative 3 are higher than the 5-year average observed landings in recent years (Table 4.1.2.1; Table 4.1.2.2), thus there would be room for an expansion in landings and associated economic benefits.
 Alternative 4 would be constraining on harvest and there would be an associated estimated decrease in economic benefits from this alternative when initially implemented.
-Five-year average landings from the 2015-2016 to the 2019-2020 fishing years was used as a baseline in this analysis since the 2019-2020 fishing year was the most recent year that total landings (commercial and recreational) data were available when these analyses were prepared.
-While recreational landings data for 2020-2021 were available at the time, commercial landings and logbook data for this fishing year were not available.
-Thus, 2019-2020 was chosen as the terminal year for both sectors to provide a proper comparison of landings that rely on the same timeline.
+Five-year average landings from the 2015/2016 to the 2019/2020 fishing years was used as a baseline in this analysis since the 2019/2020 fishing year was the most recent year that total landings (commercial and recreational) data were available when these analyses were prepared.
+While recreational landings data for 2020/2021 were available at the time, commercial landings and logbook data for this fishing year were not available.
+Thus, 2019/2020 was chosen as the terminal year for both sectors to provide a proper comparison of landings that rely on the same timeline.

 Table 4.1.2.1.
-South Atlantic greater amberjack landings for fishing years 2015-2016 to 2019- 2020.
+South Atlantic greater amberjack landings for fishing years 2015/2016 to 2019/2020.

-Fishing Voor Commercial landings Recreational landings ^a Total landings (lbs ww)
+Fishing Year Commercial landings (lbs ww) Recreational landings a (lbs ww) Total landings (lbs ww)

-Fishing Year (lbs ww) (lbs ww) (IDS WW)

-2015-2016 940,005 2,773,589 3,713,594
+2015/2016 940,005 2,773,589 3,713,594

-2016-2017 793,308 2,773,177 3,566,485
+2016/2017 793,308 2,773,177 3,566,485

-2017-2018 1,046,174 1,938,506 2,984,680
+2017/2018 1,046,174 1,938,506 2,984,680

-2018-2019 686,915 1,115,270 1,802,185
+2018/2019 686,915 1,115,270 1,802,185

-2019-2020 430,189 1,528,402 1,958,591
+2019/2020 430,189 1,528,402 1,958,591

 5-year average 779,318 2,025,789 2,805,107

-^aRecreational landings are inclusive of FES estimates.
+&lt;sup>aRecreational landings are inclusive of FES estimates.

 Table 4.1.2.2.
-Percent difference between the total ACLs in Action 1 compared to 5-year average landing gs from fishing years 2015-2016 to 2019-2020 ^a .
+Percent difference between the total ACLs in Action 1 compared to 5-year average landings from fishing years 2015/2016 to 2019/2020a.